sujunyan/EECS106B/README.md

-# EECS106B
+# EECS106B Lab workspace

-This is a repository for EECS106B robotics at UC Berkeley.
+This is a repository for EECS106B 2019 Spring at UC Berkeley.